 The classless concept applied to the IPv4 address is still relatively easy exercise.
 Just what we need to do is calculate the binary number to the decimal value.
 For instance, in table 3, in the first row, we are adding all bits with a value of 1 (the same way as we did with table 2, but now we took into consideration all 1's).
 In total, there are 18 bits continuously counted off 1.
 Therefore, the prefix mask for this binary mask 11111111 111111111 11000000 00000000 is eighteen (8 + 8 + 2 = 18).

-In summary, an engineer can assign IPv4 addresses in an efficient and highly flexible manner, just using a CIDR.
+A network engineer can assign IPv4 addresses in an efficient and highly flexible manner, just using a CIDR.
 In this place, it is worth repeating all CIDR method benefits.
-The main benefit is that now using CIDR we can increase the number of networks, which were limited in size with the classful concept.
+The primary advantage of CIDR is its ability to expand the number of networks, previously restricted by the classful concept's size limitations.
 Also, CIDR provides better control over IP address allocation; as a result, we can more efficiently design the network.

-Overall, CDIR is a significant improvement to the old classful method and provides flexibility, scalability, and even improves the security of a network.
+Overall, CIDR is a significant improvement to the old classful method and provides flexibility, scalability, and even improved security of a network.